ange123ux/instagram/README.md

-# PERSONAL GALLERY
+# INSTAGRAM

 ### Description
-This is a gallery of photos where the users are able to view various images including their descriptions, location, and some other details.
+This is an application that is a little similar to Instagram as the user is able to see the followers, comment on an image, post an image and some other features that are found on Instagram.
   4thth/01/2021.

 ### Author: Ange Uwimana